 Rachel Nelson, District 5: I attended high school in Columbia, Maryland, and then moved out West to get a B.S. at UC Davis.
 I received a M.S. at the University of Arizona in 2005.
 Since then, I have been living and working in Moab.
 I started off as a mountain bike guide for Escape Adventures and now I teach as an adjunct professor in the Recreation Resource Management Department at USU-Moab.

 Rory Paxman, District 5: My name is Rory Paxman and I’m running for re-election on the Grand County Council.
 I was raised in Bountiful and graduated from Woods Cross High.
 I started spending weekends in Moab as a kid, helping with the family business.
 Once I graduated, I moved to Moab and made it my home with my high school sweetheart.

 Describe any previous public service or community involvement.

-Sarah Sidwell: I held positions on various boards and currently serve on the Moab Area Travel Council and the High School Community Council, volunteer for several local events and venues, and spent a couple of years lobbying in Washington on behalf of Colorado River recreation and ecological protection.
-Community theatre is my passion and where most will recognize me from.
+Sarah Sidwell: I have held positions on various boards, volunteer for several local events and venues, and currently serve on the Travel Council Advisory Board.
+I also spent a couple of years lobbying in Washington on behalf of Colorado River recreation and ecological protection.
+Community theatre is my passion and is where most will recognize me from.

-Rachel Nelson: I am currently on the board of Friends of Indian Creek, a local nonprofit climbing advocacy group where I work with local land managers to create educational materials for climbers.
-I also volunteer with the Moab Valley Multicultural Center at their annual events.
-I attend numerous community activities and events every year with my family – chances are you have seen me out and about with my two small girls in tow behind my bike.
+Rachel Nelson: I am currently on the board of Friends of Indian Creek, a local nonprofit climbing advocacy group, where I work with local land managers to create educational materials for climbers.
+I also volunteer with the Moab Valley Multicultural Center at annual events.
+I attend numerous community events every year with my family – chances are you have seen me out and about with my two small girls in tow behind my bike.